Class 06

 Objects are different from arrays (but somewhat the same as everything is an object) because objects allow you to have details assigned to each thing in them.

-Dot notation is faster to write and clearer to read.
 Square bracket notation allows access to properties containing special characters and selection of properties using variables.
-For example;

 var foo = myForm.foo[]; // incorrect syntax